-The Validated Mock Data Principle
+The Validated Synthetic Data Principle

 The Problem with Fake Scores